rkaev/mission-impossible/README.md

 ## Quest 3

-The crew was so happy that have been able to find the 3 digit of the password and started guessing the password.
-And entering different combination for the doorlock.
-The response was slow from the doorlock and it took for every request to respond at least 10 seconds.Thus brute force guessing would take much time.
+The crew was so happy that have been able to find the 3rd digit of the password and started guessing the password.
+Crew started entering different combinations for the doorlock.
+The response was slow from the doorlock and it took for every request to respond at least 10 seconds.Thus, brute force is not an option.

 The intendant of the ship has started reviewing documents on his table.
-He found the clue in the document.
-It came out that in one file with special web encoding has been stored 4th digit.
-The 4th digit has been stored on a new line after the phrase "I need this key".
+He found the clue that in one of the document there is hidden sign for the 4th digit.
+The file is encoded with special from binary to text encoding, which is widely used nowadays.
+The  4th digit  is stored on a new line after the phrase "I need this key".

+**Hint:**
-**Hint:** The encoding widely used in the web starts with "base" and there are 2 digits.
+- The encoding widely used in the web starts with "base"

 ## Quest 4

-After finding the 4th digit in the position.
-It came out that crew had no anymore clues to find the last digit.
+After finding the 4th digit it came out that crew had no anymore clues to find the last digit.
 One member of the crew has told that there is an option, which require to try different variants.

 **Hint:** The doorlock url is https://missionimpossible.appspot.com/api/doorlock?code= and HTTP Request Get method